suyashsingh/suyashsingh.github.io/_posts/2020-5-26-reading-code.md

 layout: blog_post
 readTime: 10 minute
 tag: misc
+description: Reading code if one of the essential skills in software development.
+This post shows you ways how you can read code effectively.
+Follow along to know the tools you can employ to make reading code easier.
+post_intro: |
+    **Isn't reading code as important as writing code?** Focusing on reading code makes sense rather than blurting out code(which by the way is called *art of creating bugs*).
+Reading code from a project can be a bit more complicated than it sounds but the benefits outweighs the initial efforts.
+You might be new to the language and its alien constructs mightcause a bumpy ride on understanding the code.
+A bit of persisten effort is all you need to analyze the code and learn out of it.
+Here are some of the ways to make reading code easier for you.
 ---

-**Isn't reading code as important as writing code?** I guess focusing on reading code makes sense rather than blurting out code(which by the way is called *art of creating bugs*).
-Reading code from a project can be a bit more complicated than it sounds.
-You might be new to the language and its alien constructs might cause a bumpy ride on your path to comprehension.
-Here are some of the ways for making your life easier.

 ## Run the code
 Download the code and run it.
 You would figure out the dependencies, the build system and many other things in the process that would aid you in getting a better understanding of code.